cmguandalin/folps_pipeline/README.md

 mkdir -p /path/to/conda-envs
 conda create --prefix /path/to/conda-envs/folps python=3.10 -y
 ```
 Obs: I'm using python 3.10 due to jax incompatibility when dealing with the DESI-generated power spectrum window matrices.
+Currently, I'm using the following versions:
+`numpy 1.26.3'
+`scipy 1.15.3'
+`jax 0.4.23'
+`jaxlib 0.4.23'
+`multiprocess 0.70.19'
+`pocomc 1.2.6'

 Activate your environment: